Football Party Tailgating Party Super Bowl Party!

 You can never have too much

 food at a Super Bowl Party.
-A simple tip is to keep the menu simple; you
+A simple tip is to keep the menu simple

 create food that is based on the local cuisine of the two teams.

-decorations on hand such as Pom pons, cheerphones, mini footballs, glow in
+Have Pom poms, cheerphones, mini footballs, glow in

 Plan a few friendly game